mrhdias/store/README.md

 # store
 A sketch of an e-commerce store built with Rust, using PostgreSQL, Axum, and the Tera template engine.

-If you use ArchLinux install [PostgreSQL](https://wiki.archlinux.org/title/PostgreSQL) by following these commands.
+If using ArchLinux, install [PostgreSQL](https://wiki.archlinux.org/title/PostgreSQL) by following these commands:
 ```
 sudo pacman -S postgresql
 sudo -i -u postgres